Slow Cooker Corned Beef and Potatoes

 - Use the leftover meat to make these Grilled corned beef and sauerkraut sandwiches

 Are you in the mood for something different for Saint Patrick’s Day?
 Or perhaps just in the mood from some more Irish style comfort food?
 Here are some of our favorites!

 - 1 corned beef brisket with spices

-- 2 lbs red potatoes, quartered
+- 2 pounds red potatoes quartered or halved

 - Place corned beef in slow cooker fat side up.
 Sprinkle spices over the corned beef.
 Add enough water to just cover the corned beef.

 - Cook on high for 4-5 hours or on low 8-9 hours.